maltsaar/maltslist/README.md

 # maltslist
 A simple way to keep track of movies and tv shows

+## Disclaimer

+If you're planning on serving this over the internet you should be using some sort of authentication mechanism like authelia or keycloak.

 ## Feature table

 | Feature | Status |